josh-complex/homelab-minecraft/README.md

 # homelab-minecraft
-This is the Mojo Dojo's public homelab minecraft server
+This is the Mojo Dojo's public homelab minecraft server run on docker